zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 if new channels start broadcasting, so any new channels you want in the list must be added manually.

 Channels selected for the favourites list can come from any providers that are being scanned, and these providers must be scanned on every ABM run.
-The filename of the configuration file is:
+The filename of the configuration file is "favourites.xml" It must be placed in: /usr/lib/enigma2/python/Plugins/SystemPlugins/AutoBouquetsMaker/custom/
-/usr/lib/enigma2/python/Plugins/SystemPlugins/AutoBouquetsMaker/custom/favourites.xml

 Here is an example favourites.xml file.